 I used 18 gauge golden craft wire to create a star pattern.
-You can use any style star or shape and create it using craft pliers to bend the wire to your will!
+You can use any style star or shape and form it using craft pliers to bend the wire to your will!

 Roll the quarter circle cardstock to form a cone shape.
 Apply glue on the overlapped parts of the cone cardstock to secure the cone shape.

 Grab a burlap fabric strip or burlap lace to wrap the cardstock cone.
 Start wrapping the cone from the top.

 Continue to roll your strip of burlap or lace towards the bottom edge of the cone.
 Apply glue as you go.
 I suggest gluing each lap of the tree as this helps make sure the wrapping is nice and secure.

 You can decorate the cone tree however you want.
-Wrap it with a thin lace, add beads, felt flowers, etc. I’ve decorated the bottom part of the cone with lace and felt flowers.
+Wrap it with a thin strip of lace, add beads, felt flowers, etc.; I’ve decorated the bottom part of the cone with lace and felt flowers.

 The top part of the cone seemed empty, so I added some sequins.

-These trees look especially pretty when you make a few of them, all slightly different, and arrange them into groups.
-Excellent for decorating the mantle, these trees also make a fabulous centre-piece for your Christmas table.
+These trees look beautiful when you make a few of them, all slightly different, and arrange them into groups.
+Excellent for decorating the mantle, these trees also make a fabulous centerpiece for your Christmas table.